Product ManufacturingSecurity Maturity Program

 • Governance framework with Steering Committee charter and 12-KPI dashboard

-• Training delivered to 60+ staff with competency verification
+• Role-specific training delivered to 60+ staff with competency verification

-• Maturity Level: ML-1 to ML-3 across all domains
+• Maturity advanced from ML-1 to ML-3 across all domains

-• Security zones: from flat network to 6 enforced zones
+• Network transformed from flat to 6 enforced security zones

-• Shared credentials: eliminated — 67 individual accounts with role-based access
+• All shared credentials eliminated; 67 individual accounts with role-based access

-• Production disruptions during the 9-month program: zero
+• Zero production disruptions during the entire 9-month program

 Beacon Security designs and executes OT security maturity programs for manufacturing organizations.
 Contact us to discuss your maturity improvement requirements.